 There are scheduled flights to and from Goose Bay from most major Canadian and U.S. cities.
 Air Canada has direct flights from Halifax, Nova Scotia and there are connector flights through Montreal, Deer Lake and St. John’s.

 You will need to arrive in Goose Bay the day before your departure to the lodge.
-We will have a representative from the lodge or float plane company meet you at the airport, take you to our Bunkhouse or your hotel and then to the float plane the next morning.
-We will do the same on your departure date .
-Ground transfers in Goose Bay and your room, (double occupancy) at our Bunkhouse are included in your package price, however hotel rooms and meals in Goose Bay are not.
+We will have a representative from the lodge or float plane company meet you at the airport, take you to our Bunkhouse and then to the float plane the next morning.
+We will do the same on your departure date.
+Ground transfers in Goose Bay and your room, (double occupancy) at our Bunkhouse are included in your package, however meals in Goose Bay are not.

 our Bunkhouse at otter creek